eve-esa/evalkit/docs/eo_tasks.md

 **Evaluation Metrics:**

 - **LLM as Judge**: A judge model evaluates the quality, accuracy, and completeness of generated answers using strict fact-checking rules (0 = FAIL, 1 = PASS)
+- **Multi-Judge Support**: Use multiple judges for more robust evaluation (see Multi-Judge Evaluation section below)
 - Alternative metrics: BLEU, ROUGE, Cosine Similarity, BERTScore

 **LLM Judge Evaluation Rules:**